swiftlang/swift-llbuild/docs/buildsystem.rst

 The build file is the base input to the native build system, similar to a Makefile or a Ninja manifest.
-It contains a description of the things that can be built, the tasks that need to be executed to build them, and the connections between those tasks.
+It contains a description of the things that can be built, the commands that need to be executed to build them, and the connections between those commands.
 Similar to Ninja, the basic build file language is not intended to be written directly, but is expected to be an artifact produced by the higher level build system.

 The build file syntax is currently YAML, to faciliate ease of implementation and evolution.
 At some future point, we may wish to change to a custom file format